15 Nigerian Foods That Are Rich In Vitamin E

 6. Crayfish

-Crayfish is another healthy seafood that is popularly used in cooking.
-The health benefits of crayfish are manifold, and it is also rich in vitamin E. 100 grams of crayfish contains 1.5 mg of vitamin E.
+The health benefits of crayfish are manifold, and like I mentioned it is rich in vitamin E. 100 grams of crayfish contains 1.5 mg of vitamin E.

 7. Walnuts